 The Sabaragamuwa University of Sri Lanka offers the following degree programmes through its five faculties.
-Faculty of Graduate Studies and the Faculty of Technology have been recently added to the Sabaragamuwa University of Sri Lanka and will commence their operations within 2016.
+Faculty of Graduate Studies, Faculty of Technology and Faculty of Medicine have been recently added to the Sabaragamuwa University of Sri Lanka.

+Management Studies

-Management Studies The Faculty of Management Studies offers BSc Honours Degree Programmes in Financial Management, Banking & Insurance, Business Management, Marketing Management, Tourism Manage- ment, EcoBusiness Management and Hospitality Management through its four departments; the Department of Accountancy & Finance, the Department of Business Management, the Depart- ment of Marketing Management and the Department of Tourism Management.
-6 Agricultural Sciences The Faculty of Agricultural Sciences offers BSc Honours Degree Programmes in Agricultural Sciences through its three depart- ments; the Department of Livestock Production, the Department of Export Agriculture and the Department of Agribusiness Manage- ment.
+The Faculty of Management Studies offers BSc Honours Degree Programmes in Financial Management, Banking & Insurance, Business Management, Marketing Management, Tourism Management, EcoBusiness Management and Hospitality Management through its four departments; the Department of Accountancy & Finance, the Department of Business Management, the Department of Marketing Management and the Department of Tourism Management.

+Agricultural Sciences

+The Faculty of Agricultural Sciences offers BSc Honours Degree Programmes in Agricultural Sciences through its three departments; the Department of Livestock Production, the Department of Export Agriculture and the Department of Agribusiness Management.

+Applied Sciences

-Applied Sciences The Faculty of Applied Sciences offers four year BSc Honours Degree Programmes in Food Science & Technology, Environmen- tal Sciences and Natural Resources Management, Chemical Tech- nology, Computer Science & Technology, Applied Physics, Sports Science and Management, Physical Education, Computing & Infor- mation Systems through its three departments; the Department of Food Science & Technology, Department of Natural Resources and the Department of Physical Sciences & Technology.
+The Faculty of Applied Sciences offers four year BSc Honours Degree Programmes in Food Science & Technology, Environmental Sciences and Natural Resources Management, Chemical Technology, Computer Science & Technology, Applied Physics, Sports Science and Management, Physical Education, Computing & Information Systems through its three departments; the Department of Food Science & Technology, Department of Natural Resources and the Department of Physical Sciences & Technology.
 However, there is a possibility to exit at the end of the third year (completing a general degree) for students who enrol for BSc Degree Programmes in Environmental Sciences & Natural Resources Management and Physical Sciences.
-Geomatics The Faculty of Geomatics offers BSc Honours Degree Programmes in Surveying Sciences, through its two departments; the Depart- ment of Surveying & Geodesy and the Department of Cartography, Photogrammetry, Remote Sensing and Geographic Information